-Will ensure that the objectives listed above are being met and provide performance feedback to the general manager.
+Will ensure that the objectives listed above are being met and provide performance feedback to the Project Manager.

-6.4 Surface and Groundwater Management Measures
+6.4.
+Surface and Groundwater Management Measures

-The Surface and Groundwater Management measures are designed to minimise the runoff of sediment-laden or polluted water/ effluent into the surrounding environment. exploration activities that could potentially alter natural surface water and groundwater quality include:
+The Surface and Groundwater Management measures are designed to minimise the runoff of sediment-laden or polluted water/ effluent into the surrounding environment.
+Exploration activities that could potentially alter natural surface water and groundwater quality include:

 - Chemical spills

 - Refuelling

 - Seepage of wastewater into groundwater

-- Trenching and pitting
+- Drilling

 - Poor resource stewardship practices.